 Logistics

 Join us.
 There's work to be done.

-Thrive Shepton are delighted to be working with our client in Wells, who are actively recruiting for Warehouse Operative on a temporary to permanent basis to join the team.
-Our client ideally is looking for the below: Stacking boxed dishes onto pallets To pick products to meet the needs of customer orders Scanning and locating products on the system Maintaining high hygiene levels Flagging any issues with the equipment Good level of English A positive approach to work / positive attitude A desire to develop skills and progress within the business Ability to work as part of a fast paced team Ability to lift up to 20kg+ Warehouse experience desirable Strong attention to detail, working as a team to achieve the same goals Working Hours: 4 on 4 off - 0600-1800 What you will receive in return: Basic pay rate of £12.08 per hour between 0600-2200 - Pre April 2025 Basic pay rate of £14.85 per hour between 2200-0600 - Pre April 2025 Basic pay rate of £12.88 per hour between 0600-2200 - Post April 2025 Basic pay rate of £15.65 per hour between 2200-0600 - Post April 2025 Paid breaks Free meals to take home Pension scheme Free on-site parking Subsidised canteen (Max £2 meals) What you need to do next: If this position sounds of interest and you would like to be considered.
+Thrive Shepton are delighted to be working with our client in Wells, who are actively recruiting for Logistics Operative on a temporary to permanent basis to join the team.
+Our client ideally is looking for the below: Stacking boxed dishes onto pallets To pick products to meet the needs of customer orders Scanning and locating products on the system Maintaining high hygiene levels Flagging any issues with the equipment Good level of English A positive approach to work / positive attitude A desire to develop skills and progress within the business Ability to work as part of a fast paced team Ability to lift up to 20kg+ Warehouse experience desirable Strong attention to detail, working as a team to achieve the same goals Working Hours: Monday to Thursday - 1800-0400 What you will receive in return: £12.88 per hour to £15.65 per hour Paid breaks Free meals to take home Pension scheme Free on-site parking Subsidised canteen (Max £2 meals) What you need to do next: If this position sounds of interest and you would like to be considered.
 Please contact the team at Thrive Shepton on 01749 342 982 Thrive Group are acting as an employment agency in relationship to this vacancy.
 If you have not heard from a consultant within 7 days, please assume you have been unsuccessful on this occasion.
 INDSHE

+Logistics